Unaccustomed As We Are: Production notes

-Unaccustomed As We Are is notable for being Laurel and Hardy's first sound film as well as the first all talkie short film by Hal Roach (the title was drawn from the popular cliché "Unaccustomed as I am to public speaking ...").
+Unaccustomed As We Are is notable for being Laurel and Hardy's first sound film as well as the first all-talkie short film by Hal Roach (the title was drawn from the popular cliché "Unaccustomed as I am to public speaking...").
 The soundtrack was lost for 50 years until it was traced on disc in the late 1970s.
 A silent version, with intertitles, was also released, as well as a Victor disc International Sound Version (featuring a synchronized music score and sound effects).
 This picture was the first "all-talking" Laurel and Hardy comedy.
 The working title was Their Last Word.

 This is the first film in which Hardy says to Laurel, "Why don't you do something to help me!" which became a catchphrase, repeated in numerous subsequent films.
-Also heard for the first time is Stan's distinctive, high-pitched whimper of distress.
+It also introduced Stan's distinctive, high-pitched whimper of distress.

 The plot of Unaccustomed As We Are was expanded into the feature film Block-Heads in 1938.
 In addition, the gag of the spaghetti landing on Ollie's lap was originally conceived for their 1928 silent film Habeas Corpus, but was left unfilmed.

-Edgar Kennedy appeared in numerous Laurel and Hardy films, almost always playing a cop or other authority figure, and when named on-screen his character almost invariably - as here - used his real name.
+Edgar Kennedy appeared in numerous Laurel and Hardy films, almost always playing a cop or other authority figure, and when named on-screen, his character almost invariably, as here, used his real name.

 The new talking-picture technology was so unfamiliar at the Roach studio that Unaccustomed as We Are became a training exercise for its technical staff.
 Four cameramen alternated on the photography.
 The film was also released in a silent version, to accommodate those theaters that had not yet converted to sound.
 Unaccustomed as We Are was an experiment in sound, and most of the action was driven by dialogue.
-The silent version had printed title cards displaying the dialogue whenever anyone spoke, resulting in a slow and sometimes tedious narrative.
+The silent version used printed title cards to display the dialogue whenever anyone spoke, resulting in a slow and sometimes tedious narrative.
 Later Laurel and Hardy hybrids, intended for both silent and sound markets, were careful to include pantomime and visual gags, so silent-film audiences could enjoy the action without hearing the dialogue.
-The opening song of the movie is a dubbed version of the song “Liberty”, which was heard in the 1931 film Liberty.
+The opening song of the movie is a dubbed version of the song "Liberty", which was heard in the 1929 film Liberty.